 The laser powering

 The laser under study has a low-voltage power supply (<2.1 V) and a threshold current from 8 to 11 amperes, the operating current, according to the documentation, is <30 amperes.
-Unfortunately, at the moment we do not have a power supply unit with the needed parameters, so we have decided to try to start the laser using Chinese DC-DC converters and several 12 V switching power supplies with 12V 5A.
+Unfortunately, at the moment we do not have a power supply unit with needed parameters, so decided to try start laser using Chinese DC-DC converters and several 12 V switching supplies 12V 5A.